IMBurbank/gatsd/README.md

 # GatsD - The GatsbyJS Project Dockerizer

-Develop any GatsbyJS project without the need for dependency management on your local machine - beyond a working installation of Docker.
+Develop any GatsbyJS project without the need for dependency management on your local machine - beyond a working installation of Docker, of course.

 ## How To Install